-I don't think there is no plan here to shock you out of your usual expectation that what you hear in the media is bad news.
+There is no plan here to shock you out of your usual expectation that what you hear in the media is bad news.

-I think we are almost now conditioned as Americans to accept as normal characterizations of our leaders and our country as evil and bad and corrupt and inefficient and whatever, you know, fill in the word.
+I think we are almost now conditioned, as Americans, to accept as normal characterizations of our leaders and our country as evil and bad and corrupt and inefficient and whatever, you know, fill in the word.

-That things are going to hell in a handbasket, to put it in the vernacular.
+That things are going to hell in a handbasket, to put it in the vernacular, everywhere and under every circumstance, particularly when Republicans are in charge.

 There are some remarkably good pieces of news.